luciusmagn/magnusi.tech/posts/stories.md

 lets on, but he contests that this is not the time to just spill the beans.
 The time-traveler also suspects that the old man is lonely, and so keeps secrets so that he would keep coming back into this time.

-Eventually, it seems like there is no resolution, and the man have a, unbeknownst to them, last conversation, about war and the endless zealous search for one's satisfactory personal "truth", and that perhaps the man's search for what caused this is futile.
+Eventually, it seems like there is no resolution, and the two men have a, unbeknownst to them, last conversation, about war and the endless zealous search for one's satisfactory personal "truth", and that perhaps the man's search for what caused this is futile.